 For unmarried parents, a Parenting Plan can document agreements on custody, child support, payment of expenses, and other issues regarding their child(ren).
 Parenting Plan can also address issues that the Court may not otherwise resolve, such as the introduction of new romantic partners, and how to exchange the children's items between households.
 A signed Parenting Plan can be incorporated into a Consent Order or Separation Agreement and used to resolve custody or child support litigation.

-During a divorce, a client may choose to negotiate a Separation Agreement (also referred to as a Marital Settlement Agreement) to resolve issues of child custody, child support, alimony, division of property, debts, and other financial issues.
-With a signed Separation Agreement resolving all issues arising out of the marriage, a client can get divorced without having to wait for a one-year physical separation.
-Another type of negotiated agreement is a Parenting Plan.
-This is helpful for non-married parents who wish to document how they want to handle custody and other issues regarding their child(ren).
+During a divorce, negotiations can result in the creation of a Separation Agreement (also referred to as a Marital Settlement Agreement or MSA).
+This Agreement can resolve issues including grounds for divorce, child custody, child support, alimony, division of property, insurance, debts, and other financial issues.
+With a signed Agreement resolving all issues arising out of the marriage, parties can get divorced without having to wait out a one-year physical separation.
+You can even get divorced while living together.

-For a lawyer to draft, negotiate and review agreements in Baltimore, Towson, and Maryland, and to protect the client's rights and obligations, contact Laurie M. Wasserman to receive the experience, expertise and compassion clients need to navigate through their legal matter.
+For a lawyer to draft, negotiate, and review agreements in Baltimore, Towson, and Maryland, and to protect the client's rights and obligations, contact Wasserman Family Law to receive the experience, expertise, and compassion clients need to navigate through their legal matter.

 We also can serve as a mediator for family law disputes.